jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Intro to Device Dev/c-mcu system ops/c2-RTOS tasks/_index.en.md

 ```

 - `vTaskDelay` changes the task's status to *Blocked* for a specific number of ticks.
-The amount of time  that `vTaskDelay` affects a task depends on the CPU tick rate.
-Because the amount of time is specific to the MCU's clock cycle, you can imagine that this control is challenging to configure if you want to block the task for a specific amount of time.
+The amount of time  that `vTaskDelay` affects a task depends on the MCU tick rate.

+   *Caution – over simplification:* One tick equals one MCU cycle.
+For example, a 1 hz MCU processes on cycle, or 1 tick, per second.
+As well, a 1 Mhz single core processor, processes 1,000,000 cycles per second.

+   `portTICK_RATE_MS` parameter: Because the chronological value of a tick varies based on the MCU that's processing the task, this parameter converts the tick into a predictable measurement – milliseconds.

+   The following provides an example of this control from the [Smart Thermostat](https://edukit.workshop.aws/en/smart-thermostat/data-acquisition.html) tutorial:

 ```
- void vTaskFunction( void * pvParameters )
 {
- /* Block for 500ms. */

- const TickType_t xDelay = 500 / portTICK_PERIOD_MS;
-     for( ;; )
   {
-         /* Simply toggle the LED every 500ms, blocking between each toggle. */ vToggleLED();
-         vTaskDelay( xDelay );
+    // ...
+  for (;;) {
+    MPU6886_GetTempData(&temperature);
+    temperature = (temperature * 1.8)  + 32 - 50;
+    ESP_LOGI("thermostat", "measured temperature is: %f", temperature);

+    // sleep for 1000ms before continuing the loop vTaskDelay(1000 / portTICK_RATE_MS);
   }
 }
 ```